zartata/formula-parser/README.md

 Formula Parser
 ==============

-Formula Parser is a class for parsing mathematical formulas from a string.
+Formula Parser is a PHP class for parsing mathematical formulas from a string.
 It's like what you can do in R, but right on a website.
 This class can give to users of your site or application functionality to calculate a big formula (10000 characters max by default) and get the answer online.
-The class written in PHP.

 Setup and Usage
 ---------------